school-brainhack/school-brainhack.github.io/content/en/modules/deep_learning_intro/index.md

  * * How would deep learning provide an advantage for solving the problem?
  * * Give an example of a research question for which deep learning would not be appropriate.
  * * What would be a disadvantage of deep learning compared to another method?

- * Follow up with Isil Bilgin to validate you completed the exercise correctly.
+ * Follow up with your local TA(s) to validate you completed the exercises correctly.
  * 🎉 🎉 🎉 you completed this training module! 🎉 🎉 🎉

 ## More resources